I experienced some of the highest highs that anyone can ever experience in their life.

-I am a father, a brother, a swimmer, a cyclist, a runner (or I shuffle).
-I do my own grocery shopping and catch public transport.
-I’ve been a corporate banker and even own a transport and logistics business.
+I am a husband, a father, a brother, a swimmer, a cyclist, a runner (or I shuffle), I do my own grocery shopping and catch public transport.
+I’ve been a corporate banker and own a transport and logistics business.

-What I have learnt throughout my very short 36 years on this planet is that I always see the positive side to everything.
-I’m a creative person, I run numerous businesses revolving around health and life.
-I’ve developed products that assist performance and recovery, most of which I use on a daily basis.
+What I have learnt throughout my very short 36 years on this planet, is to always see the positive side of everything.
+I’m a creative person, I run numerous businesses focussing life, health and well-being.
+I’ve developed products to assist performance and recovery, which I continue to use on a daily basis.

-It’s simple – I’ve been able to build my character, have a stronger belief of who I am, know what my priorities are in life and also, it’s made me a better father and also, a better a better person.
+It’s simple – I’ve been able to build my character, have a stronger belief of who I am, know what my priorities are in life that make me a better husband, father and man.

 I’ve always said that ‘There is no such thing as failure, IT’S ALL FEEDBACK’.
 If we can’t sit down, reflect, debrief and examine our past, then how do we learn what went wrong, but importantly build on what went right!